 With a little extra time and patience, learning to differentiate between 'your-you're' doesn't have to be difficult.
-Children of grades 2 and 3 will sure be quick to do so, taking hints from the contexts.
+Children of grades 4 and grade 5 will sure be quick to do so, taking hints from the contexts.

 Despite the best efforts, few homophonic mistakes like these may slip into your children's work.
 Providing them with this drill is the best answer to reinforce understanding and use the correct word.